 The central part of deck 7 is dedicated to lounge space, although there are a few small shops and boutiques here, selling mainly clothing and jewellery, as well as the future cruises desk.

-The Bookmark Cafe is a popular spot on the ship throughout the day, and especially during the evenings when live music from the string trio was often on the daily schedule.
+The Bookmark Cafe is a popular spot on the ship throughout the day, and especially during the evenings when live music from the string trio is often on the daily schedule.

 Heading back along deck 7 you’ll come to the Morning Light Pub.
-As this is located next to the buffet and just one deck above the main restaurant, it is a good place for a pre-dinner drink, during which times a live pianist performs here.
+As this is located next to the buffet and just one deck above the main restaurant, it is a good place for a pre-dinner drink, during which times a musician performs here.

 There is a good selection of beer beyond the draught selection, my personal favourite being Adnam’s Ghost Ship brewed in Suffolk, where the Fred Olsen HQ is based.